denoland/std/inventor-notebook/raw/tom/proposed-by-others.md

 # Proposals from Scott (2024-03-29)

 ## Repository Structure
-- Create staging area as duplication of gold definitions
+- Create staging area as duplication of domain definitions
 - Use dev/staging/prod style folders for definitions
 - Keep transcripts and raw work in separate folders
 - Create dedicated work reports folder